What we’ll cover:

 Reporting the person creates a trail of documentation, reports and information, a place to start if, and when they are caught, or charges are filed.
 Take all the information you have, logs, texts, screenshots, emails, messages, audio recordings, voice messages, and use it to build your report and potential case.

-People often feel ashamed or embarrassed to report their experience or that they were scammed.
+People often feel shame or embarrassment and don’t want report their experience or that they were scammed.
 This is how scammers get away with money and with their fraud.
 Reporting them can help identify patterns of criminal behavior to stop the scammers.

 Believing the best about someone isn’t a bad thing, and you talking about what happened to you with friends and family can help protect others in the future from a variety of scams.
 You’ll need an emotional support network of trusted friends or family to help you through the trauma of being scammed.
 Don’t try and go through this alone, please take care of yourself.

-If you’ve been scammed, or are being sextorted, please report it to the proper authorities, including local police, and the FBI.
+If you’re being scammed or sextorted, please report it to the proper authorities, including local police, and the FBI.
 If you’re still needing assistance, you can book a consult here: https://lockdownyourlife.as.me/strategy